ioccc-src/winner/2000/rince/README.md

 A Julian day is defined to be the number of days since January 1st in the year -4712 (4713BC), starting at 12 noon GMT.[1]
 To aid conversion from our time (GMT) to Julian day there is a supplementary program
 named: dmy2jd.c.
-Run it with "day_float month year" as arguments.
+Run it with `day_float month year` as arguments.
 See below for an example.

 ### What it does